junxianyong/INF2009-Team6/README.md

-# **INF2009-Team6**: Dual-Gate Access Authentication with 2-Factor Authentication (Voice + Camera)
+# **INF2009-Team6**: Dual-Gate Access Authentication with Multi-Factor Authentication (Face + Voice Passphrase & Signature)

 ## Project Description

-This project is a dual-gate access authentication system that uses 2-factor authentication.
+This project is a dual-gate access authentication system that uses multi-factor authentication.
 The system is composed of two gates.
-The first camera on first gate is the face recognition gate, which uses the camera to capture the face of the person trying to enter.
-The second camera on first gate will prevent tailgating.
-The second gate is the face and voice recognition gate, which uses the camera to capture the face of the person trying to enter and the microphone to capture the voice of the person trying to enter.
-The system will only allow access if the person is recognized by both gates.
+The first camera on the first gate is the face recognition gate, which uses the camera to capture the face of the person trying to enter.
+The second camera on the first gate will prevent tailgating.
+The second gate is the face and voice recognition gate, which uses the camera to capture the face of the person trying to enter and the microphone to capture both the voice passphrase and voice signature of the person.
+The system will only allow access if the person is recognized by all required factors across both gates.
 The system will also have a web interface that will allow the user to add new users, delete users, and view the logs of the system.
+To achieve low-latency, real-time decision-making, the system processes biometric data directly on edge devices.
+This edge-based architecture not only reduces latency but also enhances privacy by keeping sensitive biometric data local to the devices on-premise.

 ![Frame 1 (3)](https://github.com/user-attachments/assets/4ae08189-72d1-4743-97dc-dbc8322823b2)